 - re-directing the standard input and output when invoking Matlab and

-- invoking Matlab from a submission script, submitted to the queue via the PBS Pro scheduler.
+- invoking Matlab from a submission script, submitted to the queue via the slurm scheduler.

 Input and output re-direction is arguably the easiest way of running Matlab non-interactivelly.
 It is achieved using the Linux operators < and >, with Matlab taking a code file as an input and writing the output to a file, e.g. matlab < myScript.m > myOutput.txt.
 The main function/program (e.g. myScript.m) should have the exit command at the end in order to force Matlab to quit after finishing the execution of the code.

-Both submission scripts contains the following line to run the Matlab script:
+Submission scripts should contain the following line to run the Matlab script:

 matlab -nodisplay -nosplash < main.m > run.log